About Crown Forestry

 The Crown Forestry team

-The Crown Forestry team is based in Wellington and Rotorua.
+The Crown Forestry team is based in Wellington, Rotorua, Masterton, and Kerikeri.
 Staff carry out strategic, business, and financial planning, and modelling and auditing of the forestry assets.
-The day-to-day operational management of most of the forest estate is outsourced to forest management companies.
+Most of the day-to-day management of the forest estate is outsourced to forest management companies.

-The team consults with stakeholders and interested groups such as leaseholders, iwi, the Office of Treaty Settlements, and commercial forestry companies.
+The team consults with stakeholders and interested groups such as:

-Other Crown forestry assets were subsequently added to Crown Forestry:
+Other Crown forestry assets have since been added to Crown Forestry:

-- in 2001, when the residual business of the Forestry Corporation was wound up
+- In 2001 the residual business of the Forestry Corporation was closed.

-- in October 2008, when the Crown purchased forestry rights over 2 forests from Matariki Forests (both subsequently sold)
+- In October 2008 the Crown purchased forestry rights over 2 forests from Matariki Forests (both have since been sold).

-- in January 2009, when the assets and business of the state-owned enterprise Timberlands West Coast were transferred prior to it being wound up (the West Coast plantations were subsequently sold to landowner Ngāi Tahu Forest Estates Ltd in August 2014).
+- In January 2009 the assets and business of the state-owned enterprise Timberlands West Coast were transferred before it was closed.
+The West Coast plantations were sold to landowner Ngāi Tahu Forest Estates Ltd in August 2014.